adampetrovic/heisenberg/README.md

 Overview
 --------

-A better EC2 search / SSH utility
+A better EC2 search / SSH utility that caches for quicker interaction with instances

 Installation
 ------------